 PROGRAM DESCRIPTION AND OBJECTIVES.
 Minnesota’s section 1115 PMAP+ demonstration was initially approved and implemented in July 1995.
 Minnesota was one of the early States to use health care reform waivers to cover uninsured populations.
 The PMAP+ demonstration provides health care services through a prepaid, capitated managed care delivery model that operates statewide for both MinnesotaCare Program eligibles and Medicaid State plan groups.
 The goal of Minnesota’s health care reform effort is to provide organized and coordinated health care that includes pre-established provider networks and payment arrangements, administrative and clinical systems for utilization review, quality improvement, patient and provider services, and management of health services.
 The Demonstration affects coverage for certain specified mandatory State plan eligibles, and the Demonstration also expands coverage to those that would not traditionally qualify for Medicaid, such as higher income parents/caretaker adults.

 PROGRAM DESCRIPTION AND OBJECTIVES.
 This section 1115(a) demonstration provides authority for the state to offer two distinct health care coverage benefit packages to specified populations.
 The Hoosier Healthwise (HHW) Program supplements state plan benefits for Medicaid eligible children and those otherwise eligible adults who are not aged, blind or disabled.
 The HIP provides health care coverage for uninsured adults not otherwise eligible for Medicaid through a high deductible managed care health plan and an account styled like a health savings account called a Personal Wellness and Responsibility (POWER) Account.
 Separate from this demonstration, Indiana offers the Indiana Select Program which includes case management services to supplement state plan benefits offered through Medicaid Select managed care programs for current Medicaid eligible adults who are aged, blind or disabled.
-Hoosier Healthwise Program Indiana began the Hoosier Healthwise program in 1994, when it initially mandated managed care enrollment for all section 1931 children and adults through a waiver granted by the Secretary under the authority of section 1915(b) of the Social Security Act (the Act).
+Indiana began the Hoosier Healthwise program in 1994, when it initially mandated managed care enrollment for all section 1931 children and adults through a waiver granted by the Secretary under the authority of section 1915(b) of the Social Security Act (the Act).
 By July 1997, the program was implemented statewide using a combination of managed care organizations (MCOs) and a Primary Care Case Management (PCCM) delivery system.
 Effective December 2005, all Hoosier Healthwise enrollees are served exclusively by MCOs.
 Effective January 1, 2008, the authority for the Hoosier Healthwise program was provided solely through this demonstration.
-Healthy Indiana Plan (HIP) The HIP provides a high-deductible health plan and an account styled like a health savings account called a POWER Account to uninsured adults including low-income custodial parents and caretaker relatives of Medicaid and Children’s Health Insurance program (CHIP) children and uninsured non-custodial parents and childless adults.
+The HIP provides a high-deductible health plan and an account styled like a health savings account called a POWER Account to uninsured adults including low-income custodial parents and caretaker relatives of Medicaid and Children’s Health Insurance program (CHIP) children and uninsured non-custodial parents and childless adults.
 Participation in HIP is voluntary, but all enrollees will be required to receive medical care through the high deductible health plans and POWER Accounts.
 Enrollees must also make specified contributions to their POWER Accounts as a condition of continued enrollment.
 These accounts will be used by enrollees to pay for the cost of health care services until the deductible is reached; however, preventive services up to a maximum amount will be exempt from this requirement.
 Once the deductible has been met, the health plan will provide coverage for medical services up to an annual maximum amount.
-Eligi...
+Eligible individuals who have certain high-risk conditions ...

 PROGRAM DESCRIPTION AND OBJECTIVES.
-This demonstration had its origins in an earlier demonstration, the Partnership Plan that sought to improve the economy, efficiency, and quality of care by requiring families and children to enroll in managed care entities to receive services.
+This Demonstration had its origins in an earlier demonstration, the Partnership Plan that sought to improve the economy, efficiency, and quality of care by requiring families and children to enroll in managed care entities to receive services.
 This mandatory managed care is known as Mandatory Mainstream Managed Care (MMMC).
-The Partnership Plan demonstration is ongoing, but MMMC enrollees in 14 counties are now included instead in this demonstration.
-New York also has authority under this demonstration to expand MMMC to elderly and disabled populations.
+The Partnership Plan demonstration is ongoing, but MMMC enrollees in 14 counties are now included instead in this Demonstration.
+New York also has authority under this Demonstration to expand MMMC to elderly and disabled populations.
 In 2004, the state was presented with significant reform opportunities including the aging of New York’s population, the continued shift in care from institutional to outpatient settings, and the quality and efficiency advantages that are available through health information technology.
 The state created the Health Care Efficiency and Affordability Law for New Yorkers (HEAL NY) capital grant program in that year to invest an anticipated $1 billion over a four-year period, to effectively reform and reconfigure New York’s health care delivery system to achieve improvements in patient care and increased efficiency of operation.
 In 2005, the state asked the federal government to partner with its HEAL NY initiative to implement reform projects that would improve the quality of care and result in long-term savings for both the state and federal government.
-This demonstration was approved for an initial 5-year period beginning October 1, 2006; under that demonstration authority, the state committed to pursue the following reform initiatives: • Rightsizing Acute Care Infrastructure.
+This Demonstration was approved for an initial 5-year period beginning October 1, 2006; under that demonstration authority, the state committed to pursue the following reform initiatives: • Rightsizing Acute Care Infrastructure.
 New York’s acute care infrastructure is outdated and oversized, while the facilities are highly leveraged with debt.
 The inexorable migration of health care services to the outpatient setting has added to the significant excess capacity that exists in the state, estimated at over 19,000 beds.
 As a result, state law was enacted in 2005 establishing the Commission on Health Care Facilities in the 21st Century (Commission) which is charged with recommending reconfiguration measures, including downsizing, restructuring, and/or facility closures.
 Such measures will reduce future Medicaid inpatient hospital costs.

 PROGRAM DESCRIPTION AND OBJECTIVES.
 In this extension of the demonstration, the Commonwealth and CMS have agreed to implement major new demonstration components to support a value-based restructuring of MassHealth’s health care delivery and payment system, including a new Accountable Care Organization (ACO) initiative and Delivery System Reform Incentive Program (DSRIP) to transition the Massachusetts delivery system into accountable care models.
 The Safety Net Care Pool (SNCP) has been redesigned to align SNCP funding with MassHealth’s broader accountable care strategies and expectations and to establish a more sustainable structure for necessary and ongoing funding support to safety net providers.
 During the new extension period approved for state fiscal year (SFY) 2018-2022, the goals of the demonstration are: